Controllable Pareto Multi-Task Learning: Preference-Based Solution Generator

-where $\vP$ is the set of all valid preference vectors, $g(\vp|\vphi^*)$ is the Pareto generator with optimal parameters $\phi*$.
-Once we have a proper generator $g(\vp|\vphi^*)$, we can reconstruct the whole approximate Pareto set $\hat S$ and the corresponding Pareto front $\hat F$ by going through all possible preference vector $\vp$ from $\vP$.
-To solve an MTL problem in this way, we need to define:
+where $\vP$ is the set of all valid preference vectors, $g(\vp|\vphi^*)$ is the solution generator with optimal parameters $\phi*$.
+Once we have a proper generator $g(\vp|\vphi^*)$, we can reconstruct the whole approximated Pareto set $\hat S$ and the approximated Pareto front $\hat F$ by going through all possible preference vector $\vp$.
+In the rest of this section, we discuss two approaches to define the form of preference vector $\vp \in \vP$ and its connection to the corresponding solution $\vtheta_p = g(\vp|\vphi^*)$.

-\begin{itemize} \item \textbf{Preference and Corresponding Solution:} Define the form of preference vector $\vp \in \vP$, the corresponding Pareto solution $\vtheta_p$, and how they are connected by the Pareto generator $g(\vp|\vphi^*)$.
-Two different approaches are proposed and discussed in the rest of this section. \item \textbf{Model and Training Procedure:} Build a deep multi-task network with a hypernetwork-based Pareto generator $g(\vp|\vphi)$, along with an end-to-end training procedure to train the model and obtain the optimal $\vphi^*$.
-We will propose the algorithm framework in section 5. \end{itemize}